Medically reviewed by Drugs.com. Last updated on May 11, 2022.

-For everyone else, there's the measles vaccine, which is important for:
+Getting vaccinated with the measles vaccine is important for:

 But herd immunity may now be weakening a bit, likely due to a drop in vaccination rates.
-The rate of measles in the U.S. recently jumped from an average of 60 cases a year to 205 cases annually.
+The incidence of measles in the U.S. recently increased significantly.

 Here's one example.
 In 1998, a now-discredited study was published incorrectly linking autism to the measles-mumps-rubella (MMR) vaccine.
-In the United Kingdom, where the study originated, the rate of vaccination dropped to an all-time low of about 80 percent of all children in 2003-2004.
+In the United Kingdom, where the study originated, the rate of vaccination dropped to an all-time low of about 80% of all children in 2003 to 2004.
 In 2008, there were nearly 1,400 lab-confirmed cases of measles in England and Wales.

 - Immune serum globulin.
 Pregnant women, infants and people with weakened immune systems who are exposed to the virus may receive an injection of proteins (antibodies) called immune serum globulin.
 When given within six days of exposure to the virus, these antibodies can prevent measles or make symptoms less severe.

 Fever reducers.
-If a fever is making you or your child may also take over-the-counter medications such as acetaminophen (Tylenol, others), ibuprofen (Advil, Children's Motrin, others) or naproxen (Aleve) to help relieve the fever that accompanies measles.
+If a fever is making you or your child uncomfortable, you can use over-the-counter medications such as acetaminophen (Tylenol, others), ibuprofen (Advil, Motrin IB, Children's Motrin, others) or naproxen sodium (Aleve) to help bring down the fever that accompanies measles.
 Read the labels carefully or ask your health care provider or pharmacist about the appropriate dose.

 - Antibiotics.
-If a bacterial infection, such as pneumonia or an ear infection, develops while you or your child has measles, your doctor may prescribe an antibiotic.
+If a bacterial infection, such as pneumonia or an ear infection, develops while you or your child has measles, your health care provider may prescribe an antibiotic.

 - Vitamin A. Children with low levels of vitamin A are more likely to have a more severe case of measles.
-Giving vitamin A may lessen the severity of the measles.
+Giving a child vitamin A may lessen the severity of measles infection.
 It's generally given as a large dose of 200,000 international units (IU) for children older than a year.
 Smaller doses may be given to younger children.

 Lifestyle and home remedies

-If you or your child has measles, keep in touch with your doctor as you monitor the progress of the disease and watch for complications.
+If you or your child has measles, keep in touch with your health care provider as you monitor the progress of the disease and watch for complications.
 Also try these comfort measures:

 - Take it easy.
 Get rest and avoid busy activities.

-- Sip something.
+- Drink plenty of fluids.
 Drink plenty of water, fruit juice and herbal tea to replace fluids lost by fever and sweating.
 If needed, you can buy rehydration solutions without a prescription.
 These solutions contain water and salts in specific proportions to replace both fluids and electrolytes.

 Preparing for an appointment